How Sabastian Sawe broke the 2-hour marathon barrier

 On Sunday, April 26, 2026, Kenya's Sabastian Sawe became the first athlete in history to run a marathon in under two hours in legal race conditions.
 He crossed the line at the TCS London Marathon in 1:59:30, lowering Kelvin Kiptum's previous world record by a full 1 minute and 5 seconds — and finally moving the long-anticipated barrier from controlled time trial into open competition.

 Eliud Kipchoge had famously run 1:59:40 in 2019, but that effort was a privately staged event with revolving pacers and a pace car, and was never going to count under World Athletics rules.
 Sawe's 1:59:30 was set in a mass-participation World Marathon Major with standard pacing rules, certified course measurement, and drug testing — and it was 10 seconds faster than Kipchoge's INEOS time on top of all that.
+(For the full rule-by-rule comparison, see why Kipchoge's 1:59:40 didn't count and Sawe's 1:59:30 did.)
 Here's the breakdown of how he did it.

 The numbers behind the record